New Clients Email:

 North Carolina Drunk Driving Injury Lawyer

-The Maginnis Howard auto accident attorneys offer free case evaluations to all North Carolinians injured in drunk driving accidents.
+The Maginnis Howard auto accident attorneys offer free case evaluations to all North Carolinians injured in drunk driving collisions.
 We handle all automobile accident cases on a contingency fee basis, meaning that you pay no attorneys’ fees unless we recover money damages on your behalf.
 We will travel to meet with you to discuss your DUI injury case.
-Visit our contact page to send a confidential email with the facts of your case to an intake specialist in your area.
+Visit our contact page to send a confidential email with the facts of your case to an intake specialist.
+We have three conveniently located offices across the state in Raleigh, Charlotte, and Fayetteville.